equinor/septic-config-generator/README.md

       HistSize=  {{ Group }}60
 ```
 The trick is to change the values in the source file from '1', '2', '3', etc, to include
 more of the surrounding text to make them unique.
-For instance, we can use can use
+For instance, we can use
 'GroupNo=  1', 'GroupNo=  2' and 'GroupNo=  3'.
 When performing a revert with these
 values, you will get
 ```